This trade organization represents the growing industry of companies offering loans online.

 |Personal Money Store||Personal Money Store connects you with lenders offering payday loans, installment loans and personal loans.
 You can borrow a little or a lot, and your credit isn’t the biggest concern.|

-Get a short term loan from one of these OLA members
+Get a short-term loan from an OLA member

-- Explaining loan terms to customers in a way that is clear and easy to understand to ensure they are making education financial choices.
+- Clearly explaining loan terms to customers in a way that’s easy to understand to help them make educated financial choices.

 - Providing a reasonable cancellation policy in case consumers change their mind about the loan.

-- Never engaging in any misleading advertising, unfair or deceptive activities.
+- Avoiding any misleading advertising, unfair or deceptive activities.

 - Providing referrals, credit counseling, education and assistance to consumers.

-- Protecting all customers’ personal information and making sure that all vendors/members will also protect personal data.
+- Protecting all customers’ personal and financial information — and making sure that members do too.

 The Online Lenders Alliance has a presence in the United States, the United Kingdom and China.

-In the UK, OLA has partnered with the Consumer Finance Association (CFA) to protect online lenders and consumers.
-Many of the CFA’s companies are long time members of the OLA as well.
+In the UK, OLA partners with the Consumer Finance Association to protect online lenders and, as a result, consumers.
+Many of the CFA’s companies are longtime members of OLA as well.

-In china, the OLA is working with Rong360 to protect customers and set new standards for online lending.
+In China, OLA works with Rong360 to protect customers and set new standards for online lending.

-The Online Lenders Alliance takes pride in helping consumers educate themselves about short-term and small-dollar loans.
-To make sure you are making well-informed financial decisions when applying for a short-term loan, the Online Lenders Alliance has provided some helpful tips.
+The Online Lenders Alliance takes pride in educating consumers about short-term and small-dollar loans.
+To help you make well-informed financial decisions when applying for a short-term loan, OLA provides helpful tips.

-- Always read the terms and conditions entirely before signing any paperwork.
-It’s time-consuming but definitely worth it to read all documents before signing anything.
-All lenders are required to tell you exactly how much you’ll be paying, and if you don’t like the terms, you’re under no obligation to sign a contract.
+- Carefully read the terms and conditions before signing paperwork.
+Lenders are required to tell you exactly how much you’ll be paying.
+If you don’t like the terms, you’re under no obligation to sign a contract.

 - Watch out for any “trigger terms” or misleading advertisements.
-If you see a campaign stating something like “borrow money now for with low interest rates,” look around for any accompanying disclosures or fine print.
+If a campaign states something like “Borrow money now with low interest rates,” look around for any accompanying disclosures or fine print.
 If a loan advertises instant funding, it’s likely too good to be true.